Search Ireland Fun Facts:

 In the traditional music world, people are saying John Doyle is the best Irish guitarist to come along in years – maybe the best ever.
 There’s no doubt he’s one reason the guitar has become an important instrument in Irish music, where it was once almost nonexistent.

-or played on dozens of albums, with people like fiddler Eileen Ivers and English folk legend Linda Thompson.
+dozens of albums, with people like fiddler Eileen Ivers and English folk legend Linda Thompson.
 He’s created a style that combines rhythm and melody in a way that pleases fans of traditional music, jazz and even rock n’ roll.
-In a review of the band Solas, (which he recently left) one critic said it seemed superfluous to have a drummer on stage while Doyle cranked out one rhythmic
+In a review of the band Solas, (which he recently left) one critic said it seemed superfluous to have a drummer on stage while Doyle cranked out one rhythmic change after

 Did you grow up listening to rock ‘n roll like most kids?